 Got a few extra days on your NYC visit?
 Experience life outside of the Big Apple on some of the best day trips from New York City!
-Within just a few hours of the “City That Never Sleeps,” you can find a plethora of intriguing destinations that’ll whisk you away from the NYC buzz.
+Within just a few hours of the “City That Never Sleeps,” a plethora of intriguing travel destinations, from gorgeous state parks like Bear Mountain to historic cities like Philadelphia, PA.
+Plan your escape from the city buzz with this complete guide to the top-rated New York City side trips!

 Bear Mountain State Park, NY